-Should you Yield or Stop?
+Should you Yield or Stop when driving?

 Many people are confused about whether a Yield sign means to stop or simply slow down to see if there are other vehicles or pedestrians in the area.
 The confusion comes in because Yield signs are not the same thing as Stop signs, and for these, you are required to come to a complete stop before proceeding.
 Even if there are obviously no cars, pedestrians, children, or bicyclists anywhere to be seen, you have no option – you must stop when you see the Stop sign.

 Exactly the same conditions apply when you approach a red light at a traffic intersection because regardless of any traffic situation you see, you have no option but to come to a complete stop and wait for the light to turn green.
 The case is slightly different for Yield signs.
 The main idea conveyed by a Yield sign is that you should immediately slow down, because there may be something up ahead that you need to be aware of.